wp-plugins/itunes-affiliate-pro/itunes-affiliate-pro/readme.txt

 1. Visit the `iTunes Affiliate Pro Options` page under settings and add the necessary information.

 == Changelog ==

+= 1.2 =
+* Removed extra spaces in plugin that broke RSS feeds.

 = 1.1 =
 * Small fixes to admin pages.